magento/merchdocs/src/cms/media-gallery-asset-management.md

    You can also filter the assets by **Store View**, **License Status**, and **Content Status**.
 Set a date rage for **Uploaded Date** and/or **Modification Date** to filter assets according to file dates.

+1. Click <span class="btn">Apply Filters</span> to see the results.

+   The filtering in the following example finds assets that are used in a specific category (`cars`) and are enabled.

     ![]({% link images/images/enhanced-media-gallery/filtered-by-category.png %}){: .zoom}
     _Filter by Category_